Bartie1982/bartie-milestoneproject-2/README.md

 Futures possible to Implement:

 Website is constructad for implementation of new sugestion and recomendations for potential users.
+Destinations is one choice from main menu with more and more destinations to visit on the island.
+Different cities or regions may be added to vist fuerte.
 There is posibility in building up Main menu with new sugestions subjects, for example, leisure and spa, night life and many others.

-To all three sections: Activities, to eat  accomoddation we can simply ad new futures, implement more detailed iformation, contact, phone number or redirecting buttons to the web sites for potencial reservation.
+To all three sections: Activities, to eat  accomoddation we can simply ad new futures, implement more detailed information, contact, phone number or redirecting buttons to the web sites for potencial reservation.

 Footer as well as the rest of the website has options to build up with more information and choicec of contact form.

-Technologies Used
+### Technologies Used

 HTML, CSS, BOOTSTRAP, JAVA, and JQUERRY

 Code Parts used from Bootstrap.com